dlebansais/LargeList/README.md

 ## Performance
 This table lists theoretical and observed performance.
-The theoretical performance will never be achieved in practice because of the default partitioning, that make large n to really become large only with memory amount way beyond realistic.
+The theoretical performance will never be achieved in practice because of the default partitioning, that make large <i>n</i> to really become large only with memory amount way beyond realistic.
 However, if you specify custom partitioning (see the customization section) it is conceivable you observe it in practice.
 The red number means performance degradation: if an operation takes one second with Collection&lt;> or List&lt;>, it takes that many seconds (>1, in red) to complete with LargeList.
 The green number means performance improvement: if an operation takes one second with LargeList, it takes that many seconds (>1, in green) to complete with Collection&lt;> or List&lt;>.
-(TODO)
+<p>(TODO)</p>

 ## Backward compatibility
 The implementation, interface and documentation of classes and interfaces in the LargeList namespace is backward compatible as much as possible with the corresponding class or interface in .NET, when it exists.
 But there are some differences: